Diving in Raja Ampat

 To dive here is to drift effortlessly with the current past these great numbers of fish.
 However that is not all that this Raja Ampat dive site has to offer, as the coral growth is equally diverse.
 In and around the coral you can look out for nudibranchs and scorpionfish as your air supply decreases at the end of what tends to be a most rewarding and always entertaining dive.

 Sel Pele - is a very large bay located on the western side of Waigeo Island, and is renowned as the best place in Raja Ampat for critter hunting.
-The bay has a large mouth with a small island in the centre, and an inner bay with pearl farms that can be visited on request.
+The bay has a large mouth with a small islet in its centre, and an inner bay with pearl farms that can be visited on request.

 It's on the south or right-hand side of the bay's mouth, in the first half mile stretch or so, that Dinding Selatan is located.
 The dive site fluctuates between a 15-25 metre deep wall and a slope, with brown and orange soft corals and featherstars.
 The low profile silt bottom is speckled with small anemones, sponges, fire urchins, fans and hardy soft corals.